Assistance with Proposal Preparation

 - Discuss your ideas with colleagues, your department chair, and the deans.
 Try to assess the impact your proposal will have on your department, other departments, the curriculum, and the College.

 - Locate funding resources.
 Consult the staff of Corporate and Foundation Relations (CFR).
 Along with CFR, the Business Office is available to address budgeting questions.

-- Obtain the proposal guidelines and application packet (if available).
+- Obtain the proposal guidelines and application packet (if available) and read the instructions.

 - Match your ideas and language to the needs and language of the grantor.

 Consider merit and broader impacts.
 Funders are increasingly asking for explicit plans for projects to make an impact.
 The National Science Foundation outlines five elements to be considered in reviewing both criteria of Intellectual Merit and Broader Impacts, elements which can offer guidance in the writing of any proposal.

 1) What is the potential for the proposed activity to

 a. advance knowledge and understanding within its own field or across different fields [Intellectual Merit];